rahul-gharat/dronahq-docs/docs/reference/controls/custom-control.md

 1. You can not trigger other control's/screen's Events.
 1. You can not invoke DronaHQ JS Objects directly in your html code.
 1. You can not use THEME variables for your custom control.

-## Constraints

-1. **CI** is the only interface that your custom control can use to interact with other controls and DronaHQ feature..